vikramaruchamy/DO/How to Export a jar in IntelliJ.md

 <li>Exporting a Jar Using Build Artifact Method</li>
 <li>Exporting a Jar Using Maven Build</li>
 </ol>
+<p>To understand the tutorial better, you’ll use a simple example program which accepts user profile information as a command line arguments.
+This program also uses the PicoCli and Apache Commons Cli as external dependencies which will support in validating and parsing the command line parameters.</p>
+<p>You can download the project from the GitHub to your local machine from this link.</p>
 <h2 id="exporting-a-jar-using-build-artifact-method">Exporting a Jar Using Build Artifact Method</h2>
 <ul>
 <li>